bm2-lab/iDMer/README.md

 # iDMer: an integrative Data and Mechanism-driven epidemic response system for identifying compound interventions for sudden virus outbreak

-iDMer is an integrative data and mechanism-driven epidemic response system for addressing sudden virus outbreaks.
+iDMer is an **i**ntegrative **D**ata and **M**echanism-driven **e**pidemic **r**esponse system for addressing sudden virus outbreaks.
 The basic idea of iDMer is to identify compound interventions for any virus for which the genome is sequenced.
 It comprises 3 mechanism-driven compound identification modules, i.e. a virus-host interaction-oriented module, an autophagy-oriented module, and a cytokine release syndrome-oriented module.
 Further, as a one-stop integrative platform, iDMer incorporates compound toxicity evaluation and compound combination identification for virus treatment with clear mechanisms.

 #### Authors:
-Zhiting Wei, Yuli Gao and Fangliangzi Meng
+Zhiting Wei, Yuli Gao and Fangliangzi Meng and Qi Liu

 #### Citation:
 iDMer: an integrative Data and Mechanism-driven epidemic response system for identifying compound interventions for sudden virus outbreak